-Principal Considerations in Determining Sanctions Monetary Sanction 1 Suspension, Bar or Other Sanctions See Principal Considerations in Introductory Section Negligent Misconduct Fine of \$5,000 to \$146,000.
-Negligent Misconduct Consider suspending the firm with respect to any or all activities or functions and/or suspending the responsible individual in any or all capacities for up to two years.
-Willful Misconduct Fine of the greater of \$146,000 or \$5,000 per violative transaction.
-For egregious misconduct, require firm to offer rescission of violative trades to each customer.
-Willful Misconduct Consider suspending the firm with respect to any or all activities or functions and/or suspending the responsible individual in any or all capacities for up to two years.
-In egregious cases, bar the responsible individual and/or expel the firm.
+See Principal Considerations in Introductory Section Negligent Misconduct Fine of \$5,000 to \$146,000.
+Consider suspending the firm with respect to an or all activities or functions and/or suspending the responsible individual in any or all capacities for up to two years.
+Willful Misconduct Willful Misconduct Fine of the greater of \$146,000 or \$5,000 per violative or all activities or functions and/or suspending transaction.
+For egregious misconduct, require firm to offer rescission Fine of the greater of \$146,000 or all activities or functions and/or suspending the responsible individual in any or all capacities for up to two years.
+In egregious cases, bar the responsible individua

-1. As set forth in General Principle No. 6, Adjudicators should also order disgorgement.
+^{1.} As set forth in General Principle No. 6, Adjudicators should also order disgorgement.